What is this medicine?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your doctor or health care provider for regular checks on your progress.
 This medicine needs careful monitoring.
-Your doctor or health care professional may schedule regular blood tests.
+Your doctor or health care provider may schedule regular blood tests.

 Wear a medical ID bracelet or chain, and carry a card that describes your disease and details of your medicine and dosage times.

-Do not change brands or dosage forms of this medicine without discussing the change with your doctor or health care professional.
+Do not change brands or dosage forms of this medicine without discussing the change with your doctor or health care provider.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.